-The BitmapPass is the number of times we have passed through the bitmap
+The BitmapPass is the number of times we have passed through the bitmap indicating the number of dirty blocks.
+We count from zero.
+If we do a resync in one pass, then this never increments.

 The NumberOfBlocks is the number of 64K data blocks on the volume.